ENSTA-U2IS-AI/torch-uncertainty/CONTRIBUTING.md

 pre-commit install
 ```

+If you have issues with poetry, add `PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`
+at the beginning of every`poetry` command.

 ### Build the documentation locally

 To build the documentation, reinstall TorchUncertainty with the packages of the docs